 P= p1 p2 p3…pi … pN (1)

-where pi and N stands for the protein P's ith residue and the length of the peptide, respectively.
-The residue pi is a member of the natural amino acid group, which also consists of the following amino acids such as A, C, D, E, F, G, H, K, I , L, M, N, P, Q, R, S, T, V, W, and Y.
+where pi and N stand for the protein P's ith residue and the length of the peptide, respectively.
+The residue pi is a member of the natural amino acid group, which also consists of the following amino- acids such as A, C, D, E, F, G, H, K, I , L, M, N, P, Q, R, S, T, V, W, and Y.

 2.3 FEATURE EXTRACTION

-In this research, various peptide sequence-based feature extraction techniques for accurate prediction of bitter peptides are explored.
-The feature extraction techniques that are explored in this project are TFIDF and count vectorizer using K-mers extraction.
+In this research, various peptide sequence-based feature extraction techniques for the accurate prediction of BPs are explored.
+The feature extraction techniques that are explored in this project are TFIDF and count vectorizer which utilizes 2-mers that are extracted utilizing the K-mer extraction technique.

 2.3.1 K-mers Extraction:

-This is the most crucial step in evaluating the sequencing data in which the set of fixed-size chunks, rather than the sequence, can be efficiently analyzed by breaking a sequence down into its K-mers.
+This is the most crucial step in evaluating the sequence data in which the set of fixed-size chunks, rather than the sequence, can be efficiently analyzed by breaking a sequence down into its K-mers.
 Set operations are quicker and easier, and there are many widely available algorithms and strategies to work with them.
 K-mers are highly useful for sequence matching (string matching with n-grams has a rich history).
-In K-mers counting, the number of substrings .with length k in a string S or collection of strings is counted, where k is a positive integer.
-In this research we utilize the K-mers counting of value k=2 where 2-mers are extracted, where the peptide sequences are broken down into composition of two amino acids (dipeptides).
+In K-mers extraction, the substrings with length k in a string S or collection of strings is extracted, where k is a positive integer.
+In this research, we utilize the K-mers extraction technique to extract 2-mers, where the peptide sequences are broken down into the composition of two amino acids (dipeptides).

+2.3.2 NLP Techniques

+NLP-based approaches have so far been applied successfully in a variety of fields, including bioinformatics and drug development.
+The automatic representation of unprocessed raw data into a set of features is one of the most effective and advantageous NLP-based techniques (providing raw input data features).
+In this model NLP concepts are utilized where the sequence of peptides are transformed to the n-Dimensional word vector.
+In this technique amino acids sequences are represented as word.
+In this TFIDF and count vectorizer are utilized to perform the extraction of the features.

-2.3.2 Term Frequency Inverse Document Frequency (TFIDF)
+2.3.2.1 Term Frequency Inverse Document Frequency (TFIDF)